How to Photoshop photos together is a process known to many photographers simply as compositing.

 With the number of photos in the world, creating combinations – conceptual, surreal or photo realistic – means we’ll never run out of resources.
 It’s just our creativity we need to stimulate to begin a new project.

-Here’s a couple of our favourite composites to give you a little inspiration.
+Here’s a little showcase of some of our favourite composites to give you a little inspiration.
 Check out our Pinterest board for more ideas.